vtu-pages/vtu.life._pages/about.md

 I found the **robustness of machine learning** being both a “dark cloud” and an attractive perspective to work on.
 Specifically, my research interest could be described in two aspects: First, I intend to study and solve security concerns involving current non-robust deep learning models; Second, I would like to better understand AI’s behaviors and make their predictions more human-like through explainable and causal methods.
 In summary, I hope to fully explore the breadth and depth of **secure, robust, and reliable AI**.
 Yet, I'm always on my way looking for things that intrigue me, and tend to hold an open mind for whatever is coming.
 I (wish to) have fun doing research.

+### Research
+- Our most recent work **Towards A Proactive ML Approach for Detecting Backdoor Poison Samples** [[paper]](https://www.usenix.org/conference/usenixsecurity23/presentation/qi) (USENIX Security'23) proposes a proactive solution to identify backdoor poison samples in a poisoned training set.
+This is realized via a super intersting method named "Confusion Training" where we prevent an ML model from fitting the normal clean samples by deliberate mislabeling -- the resulting model can only fit the backdoor poison samples.
-Recently, I've been focusing on backdoor attacks and defenses.
-Our most recent work **Revisiting the Assumption of Latent Separability for Backdoor Defenses** [[paper]](https://openreview.net/forum?id=_wSHsgrVali)[[code]](https://github.com/Unispac/Circumventing-Backdoor-Defenses) (ICLR'23) studies the latent separation assumption made by state-of-the-art backdoor defenses, and designs adaptive attacks against such backdoor defenses. **Subnet Replacement Attack (SRA)**[[paper]](https://arxiv.org/abs/2111.12965)[[code]](https://github.com/Unispac/Subnet-Replacement-Attack) (CVPR'22 Oral) is my earlier work, proposing the first gray-box and physically realizable backdoor weight attack, collaborating with [Xiangyu Qi](https://unispac.github.io) at Princeton University, advised by Principal Researcher Jifeng Zhu at Tencent Zhuque Lab and [Prof. Kai Bu](https://list.zju.edu.cn/kaibu/) at ZJU.
-I was also fortunate to work with [Prof. Ting Wang](https://alps-lab.github.io/about/) on **backdoor certification**[[blog]](/posts/2021/12/Backdoor-Certification/) and **backdoor restoration**[[blog]](/posts/2021/12/Backdoor-Trigger-Restoration/) at Pennsylvania State University as an intern, meanwhile co-advised by [Prof. Shouling Ji](https://nesa.zju.edu.cn/webpage/crew/jsl.html) at ZJU [NESA Lab](https://nesa.zju.edu.cn/index.html).
-Even before, I worked with [Prof. Jianhai Chen](https://person.zju.edu.cn/en/cjhe), designed and implemented **Enchecap**[[code]](https://github.com/vtu81/Enchecap), an encrypted (enclave-based) heterogeneous calculation protocol.
+- One of our other recent work **Revisiting the Assumption of Latent Separability for Backdoor Defenses** [[paper]](https://openreview.net/forum?id=_wSHsgrVali)[[code]](https://github.com/Unispac/Circumventing-Backdoor-Defenses) (ICLR'23) studies the latent separation assumption made by state-of-the-art backdoor defenses, and designs adaptive attacks against such backdoor defenses.
+- **Subnet Replacement Attack (SRA)**[[paper]](https://arxiv.org/abs/2111.12965)[[code]](https://github.com/Unispac/Subnet-Replacement-Attack) (CVPR'22 Oral) is my earlier work, proposing the first gray-box and physically realizable backdoor weight attack, collaborating with [Xiangyu Qi](https://unispac.github.io) at Princeton University, advised by Principal Researcher Jifeng Zhu at Tencent Zhuque Lab and [Prof. Kai Bu](https://list.zju.edu.cn/kaibu/) at ZJU.
+- I was also fortunate to work with [Prof. Ting Wang](https://alps-lab.github.io/about/) on **backdoor certification**[[blog]](/posts/2021/12/Backdoor-Certification/) and **backdoor restoration**[[blog]](/posts/2021/12/Backdoor-Trigger-Restoration/) at Pennsylvania State University as an intern, meanwhile co-advised by [Prof. Shouling Ji](https://nesa.zju.edu.cn/webpage/crew/jsl.html) at ZJU [NESA Lab](https://nesa.zju.edu.cn/index.html).
+- Even before, I worked with [Prof. Jianhai Chen](https://person.zju.edu.cn/en/cjhe), designed and implemented **Enchecap**[[code]](https://github.com/vtu81/Enchecap), an encrypted (enclave-based) heterogeneous calculation protocol.

 ### News & Facts

+* Our paper 📖 [Towards A Proactive ML Approach for Detecting Backdoor Poison Samples](https://www.usenix.org/conference/usenixsecurity23/presentation/qi) is accepted by USENIX Security 2023!
-* Our paper 📖 [Revisiting the Assumption of Latent Separability for Backdoor Defenses ](https://openreview.net/forum?id=_wSHsgrVali) is accepted by ICLR 2023!
+* Our paper 📖 [Revisiting the Assumption of Latent Separability for Backdoor Defenses](https://openreview.net/forum?id=_wSHsgrVali) is accepted by ICLR 2023!
 * 🐯 Now officially a Ph.D. student in Princeton.
 * 🎓 Graduated and received B.E. degree from ZJU!
 * 🛡️ Successfully defended my undergraduate thesis, ready for graduation~